uablrek/xcluster-ovls/k8s-xcluster/README.md

 <img src="xcluster40.svg" width="50%" />

 The PC has an Intel i9 CPU, and 64G RAM.
+A reason for the fast start is that no container images are loaded.
+The Kubernetes servers are pre-loaded on the image, and are started from scripts.

 ### Installation